teraflik/ao-jenkins-api/README.md

 # Jenkins API

-Script to call the Jenkins API on the specified ENDPOINT to list all active jobs, with status of the last succesful build of a specified job.
+Script to call the Jenkins API on the specified ENDPOINT to list all active jobs, with status of the last successful build of a specified job.

 The client API library used is [jenkinsapi](https://github.com/pycontribs/jenkinsapi).